 Please note that native plants are special additions to a garden, but plants and seeds that are native to our region are often limited in quantity and availability.
 Incorporating native plants into your garden is a labour of love and requires patience.
 Some plants may be young and will need nurturing to get established; some will only be available as seeds.
 Ecogarden is merely a seedling project, just getting started.
 Let’s, together, grow a Kootenay community that learns about, supports, and uses native plants over time.

 wdt_ID Type Scientific name Common name Supplier Type Scientific name Common name Supplier

 |Type||Scientific name||Common name||Supplier|

-Do NOT Plant List
+DO NOT Plant List Table

 Beware of wildflower mixes and birdseed mixes as they usually contain invasive species or do not list the species.
 Mix your own seed mixes from known seeds.
 Check the Grow Me Instead guide for alternatives to some invasive species.

 |wdt_ID||Scientific Name||Common Name||Grow Me Instead||What should you do?|

 |Scientific Name||Common Name||Grow Me Instead||What should you do?|